Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: Application and performance test in experiment

 \section{Application and performance test in experiment}

 The PandaX-III prototype detector is built to study the performance of high-pressure xenon TPC.
 A detailed description of the detector components and subsystems is given in ref~\cite{Lin:2018mpd}.
-As shown in Figure~\ref{fig:Prototype} Left, the detector vessel has an inner volume of about 600~L and the active volume inside the TPC is about 270~L, with a 78~cm drift distance and a readout plane composed of seven 20$\times$20~cm$^2$ Micromegas modules.
-The detector has operated in different working gases and detected several calibration sources~\cite{Lin:2018mpd}.
+As shown in Figure~\ref{fig:Prototype} Left, the detector vessel has an inner volume of about 600~$liters$ and the active volume inside the TPC is about 270~$liters$, with a maximum drift distance of 78~cm.
+The readout plane is composed of seven 20$\times$20~cm$^2$ Micromegas modules.
+The detector has operated with different working gases and several calibration sources~\cite{Lin:2018mpd}.
 For the validation of VGGZ0net, one of the seven Micromegas at the bottom right of the readout plane was selected, as shown in Figure~\ref{fig:Prototype} Right.
-The detector was filled with 2~bar Ar-2.5\% isobutane.
-We applied -20~kV high voltage on the cathode to form a drift electric field of 256.4~V/cm.
+The detector was filled with 2~bar Ar-2.5\% isobutane mixture.
+We applied a high voltage of -20~kV on the cathode to form a drift electric field of 256.4~V/cm.
 Under this condition, the transverse (longitudinal) diffusion coefficient is 4.5~(2.1)$\times$10$^{-2}$~cm$^{1/2}$, and $v_{drift}$ is 30.3~mm/$\mu$s.
 A $^{137}$Cs source was placed on the cathode and below the center Micromegas.
 At the same time, the internal calibration gaseous source $^{83m}$Kr was injected into the detector with the gas circulation through the gas handling system, generating the uniformly distributed, 41.5 keV monoenergetic events with a rate of about 1 Hz.
-The strip signals of Micromegas are collected and digitized by a commercial waveform-sampling electronic system, AsAd/CoBo~\cite{pollacco2018get}, with a sampling rate of 5 MHz and a record length of 512 samples, corresponding to a time window of 102.4~$\mu$s and a time bin of 0.2~$\mu$s.
+The strip signals of Micromegas are collected and digitized by a commercial waveform-sampling electronic system AsAd/CoBo~\cite{Pollacco:2018bsd} with a sampling rate of 5 MHz and a record length of 512 sample points, corresponding to a time bin of 0.2~$\mu$s and a time window of 102.4~$\mu$s.